RE-SS3D/SS3D/README.md

 ## CONTRIBUTING:

-Head to [CONTRIBUTING.md](CONTRIBUTING.md) for information regarding technical contributions, including how to run the project, reporting bugs, pull requests, and styling code.
+[CONTRIBUTING.md](CONTRIBUTING.md) contains the information regarding technical contributions, including what version of Unity the project uses, how to set-up and run the project, reporting bugs, pull requests, and styling code.

-Also check out [https://ss3d.space/contribute/](https://ss3d.space/contribute/), which has more info and links, especially regarding todo boards and guides for contributing art assets.
+[https://ss3d.space/contribute/](https://ss3d.space/contribute/) has a breakdown of the different contribution types (including art assets) with links to helpful guides and todo boards, making contributing art assets a lot easier for new contributors.

 # DOWNLOADS: